sairuk/docker-tribesnext-server/README.md

 ## Ports
-Exposed ports are `666`, `28000`, the standard TribesNext ports, these can be mapped to whatever you need when you run the container, see the run_container script for an example of how to execute this.
+Exposed ports are `666`, `28000`, the standard TribesNext ports, these can be mapped to whatever you need when you run the container, example below.

 ## Volumes